-The Head, the Deputy Head Pastoral and the Co-Heads of PSHE and RSE will work together in reviewing and updating the RSE policy.
+The Head, the Deputy Head Pastoral and the Senior Teacher (Pastoral and PSHE) will work together in reviewing and updating the RSE policy.
 This will include consulting parents and including them in a review before approving the policy.

 The Head will ensure that parents know of their right to withdraw their students from non-statutory and non-science components, manage requests to withdraw pupils from non-statutory and non-science components, and ensure that RSE is taught consistently across the School.